rrevenantt/antlr4rust/README.md

    - [ ] Rustfmt fails to run currently
    - [ ] Clippy sanitation
    - [ ] Not all warning are fixed
+ - cfg to not build potentially unnecessary parts
+ (no Lexer if custom token stream, no ParserATNSimulator if LL(1) grammar)
  - visitor
  - run rustfmt on generated parser
 ###### Long term improvements